 I am an independent political analyst focussing on Southern Africa, particularly South Africa.
 I specialise in examining political and policy risks for financial markets.
-A significant portion of my income is currently derived from BNP Paribas Cadiz Securities (Pty) Ltd – my major client.
+A significant portion of my income is currently derived from BNP Paribas Securities South Africa (Pty) Ltd – my major client.

 Areas of special focus